kitesi/gpa-calculator/README.md

 -   Read `./grade-conversions.go` for full details

 There is no config to change the calculation currently, so I would recommend modifying the source code yourself.
+However, you can also just assign your received grade to a class in the grade file itself.

 ## Structure of Folder